dlguswo333/dlguswo333.github.io/markdown/2025/02-23-en-t14s-gen-6-amd.md

 Finally, on January 28, 2025, I found the price had become slightly cheaper and made the purchase immediately.
 The specifications are as follows.
 The purchase price was 1,788,627₩, excluding an additional 36,960₩ for one year of Accidental Damage Protection (ADP).
+This is the first device that I have used with 32GB RAM.

 - Processor: AMD Ryzen AI 7 PRO 360
 - Operating System: None